Color Matching: How to Choose the Right Color of Hair Extensions

-If you are looking for a colour fairly close to your natural shade, the best way to locate a great colour match is to compare it with the lower sections of your locks.
+If you are looking for a color fairly close to your natural shade, the best way to locate a great color match is to compare it with the lower sections of your locks.
 If the roots are the worst place for a comparison, then the ends are the best.
 If possible, isolate several strands of your natural hair, and trace the tone down from the mid-section to the tip.
-It is useful to pay attention to whether it changes colour a lot from root to tip.
+It is useful to pay attention to whether it changes color a lot from root to tip.

 Dyeing Your Human Hair Extensions

-If you are planning to invest in top quality Remy extensions, which are made from 100% human hair, it is perfectly okay to dye the hair extensions to match your natural colour or get some funky colours.
+If you are planning to invest in top quality Remy extensions, which are made from 100% human hair, it is perfectly okay to dye the hair extensions to match your natural color or get some funky colors.
 This is only an option for those using Remy human hair – dye will irreparably damage all other types of extension.

-Although this is quite a labour-intensive option, it can be a handy way to fix colour-based blunders.
-While you can absolutely dye and colour your human hair extensions, you should always do strand test beforehand and note that it may shorten the lifespan of the hair.
+Although this is quite a labour-intensive option, it can be a handy way to fix color-based blunders.
+While you can absolutely dye and color your human hair extensions, you should always do strand test beforehand and note that it may shorten the lifespan of the hair.

 Consider going brunette if your hair is currently mousy brown.
-This would be a minor change and would just give an extra dimension to your current hair colour.
+This would be a minor change and would just give an extra dimension to your current hair color.